 - A timer will be displayed on screen during the Meeting.

-- All motions that members intend to make at the Meeting must be submitted in writing before the Meeting.
+- All motions to amend a draft that members intend to make at the Meeting must be submitted in writing before the Meeting.
 Motions from the floor will not be permitted.
 This will give Reporters and members an opportunity to consider the motions carefully.

 - For projects on the agenda for May 17 or 18, members must submit written motions by no later than 5:00 p.m.
 (Eastern) on Monday, May 10.
 For projects on the agenda for June 7 or 8, members must submit written motions by no later than 5:00 p.m.
 (Eastern) on Monday, May 31.